hjnasd/sd-model-preview-xd/README.md

 2. The extension can detect if a preview file is outside of the install directory and alter how it handles the preview to try and avoid some of the issues with linking files in the webui.
 The following differences will occur:
 - **Text files**: Nothing will change, it will work the same as if it was in the install directory.

-- **Image files**: The images will be converted to a base64 string essensially copying the image into the html code instead of linking to a file.
+- **Image files**: The images will be converted to a base64 string essentially copying the image into the html code instead of linking to a file.
 This may slightly increase load times but should be otherwise fine.

 - **Markdown files**: The preview will load but if you linked to a local image or file in the markdown - even if that file or image is in the same directory as the markdown file - it may not resolve that link.
 A workaround would be to upload files or images to the internet and link to them remotely instead of locally, then the links will resolve.